gomtl/golangmontreal.org/content/sponsorship.md

 ### Attendees

-We attract Go enthusiasts, beginners & specialists alike.
+We attract Go enthusiasts, beginners & specialists, alike.
 We expect to have 30-50 attendees at our meetups.
 The startup community is considering Go, more and more, when building new companies.
 Several established company CTOs are also known to have come around.

 ### Why sponsor